Pratik-rgp1/Rainfall-Prediction_Classifier/README.md

 🧰 Tools and Libraries Used
 Python 3.8+

-scikit-learn
+> -scikit-learn

-pandas
+> -pandas

-matplotlib
+> -matplotlib

-seaborn
+> -seaborn

-numpy
+> -numpy

 📈 Visuals
 The notebook includes:

-Classification reports
+> -Classification reports

-Confusion matrices
+> -Confusion matrices

 Feature importance plots (for Random Forest)

 📚 Assignment Instructions
 This project was submitted as part of a final graded lab.
 After completing the notebook:

-Responses were pasted into the assignment markdown cells.
+> -Responses were pasted into the assignment markdown cells.

-Models were compared using appropriate evaluation metrics.
+> -Models were compared using appropriate evaluation metrics.

-Feature importances were analyzed and visualized.
+> -Feature importances were analyzed and visualized.